Office project training program. Microsoft Project Online Training

 f.
 Risk analysis

-We have included an overview of the resource optimizer and leveling in the basic knowledge, taking into account modern trends...
-Some of the issues on project analysis are discussed in the reporting block below.
-Another lesson on the Critical Path will be added in this section.
+We included an overview of the resource optimizer and leveling in the basic knowledge, taking into account modern trends.
+Some questions regarding project analysis are discussed in the reporting block below.
+This section will add another lesson on the Critical Path.

 a.
 Working with baselines and intermediate plans

 c.
-Analysis of the project implementation.
-Earned value method
+Analysis of project implementation.
+Earned Value Method

-The first lesson shows the real technique of plan / fact analysis that many trainers hide from users in order to sell later "consulting".
-Although in fact, this is where the main value of MS Project is as a product, which, like Excel, has developed formulas.
-I showed how the actual execution is entered and then the standard technique is how arbitrary "performance indicators" for the project are displayed using formulas and graphical indicators.
+The first lesson shows the real plan/factual analysis technique that many trainers hide from users in order to sell “consulting” later.
+Although in fact this is where the main value of MS Project is as a product that, like Excel, has developed formulas.
+I showed how the actual implementation is entered and then the standard technique of how arbitrary “performance indicators” for the project are derived using formulas and graphical indicators.

 The next lesson is probably the hardest in this course.
-Here he is considering not just the Earned Volume methodology, but its innovative version modified by Microsoft.
-Nevertheless, only with such non-obvious methods can you reach the correct completion percentages according to plan / fact.
-In my experience, course participants cannot perceive such material only in lecture form.
-Download my sample project and try to repeat the steps.
+Here we look at not just the Mastered Volume methodology, but its innovative version modified by Microsoft.
+However, only with such non-obvious methods can you achieve the correct percentage of completion according to plan/actual.
+In my experience, course participants cannot absorb such material only in lecture form.
+Download my example project and try to repeat the steps.

-Only 5% of users can now use such techniques, but it is the ability to apply them that is the symptom whether you need to call a consultant for help or not.
+Only 5% of users can now use such techniques, but the ability to use them is the symptom of whether you need to call a consultant for help or not.

-7. Completion of the project and the technique of calculating the standards after the fact
+7. Completion of the project and the technique for calculating standards after the fact

-Usually, trainers in a very skimpy way talk about data processing techniques in a project after it is closed.
-This lesson discloses know how to get top-down norms for the ratio of types of work in a project by analyzing the collected factual information.
+Usually, trainers very briefly explain the data processing techniques in a project after it is closed.
+This lesson reveals know how to obtain top-down standards for the relationship between types of work in a project by analyzing the collected factual information.

-10 years ago I wrote the first version of the tutorial "MS Project in 1 Day".
-Although it looks incredible now, our main competitor Vladimir Liberson (head of PMI Moscow and Spider Technologies) helped me in writing the tutorial.
-Nevertheless, the tutorial turned out to be unique, because The teaching methodology was developed jointly by both the most famous expert in MS Project implementation and the most famous critic of Microsoft Project in Russia.
-Each edition was downloaded approximately 50,000 times.
-According to the counter at the bottom of the tutorial, in 2012 alone, it was downloaded 45,000 times.
-The irony of fate is that Vladimir Iosifovich Liberson, being the main critic of MS Project, is a co-author of the most popular tutorial on MS Project of all times and peoples. :)
+10 years ago I wrote the first version of the tutorial "MS Project in 1 day".
+Although now it looks incredible, our main competitor Vladimir Liberzon (head of PMI Moscow and Spider Technologies) helped me write the tutorial.
+However, the tutorial turned out to be unique, because...
+The training methodology was developed jointly by both the most famous MS Project implementation expert and the most famous critic of Microsoft Project in Russia.
+Each publication was downloaded approximately 50,000 times.
+According to the counter at the bottom of the tutorial, it was downloaded 45,000 times in 2012 alone.
+The irony of fate is that Vladimir Iosifovich Liberzon, being the main critic of MS Project, is the co-author of the most popular MS Project tutorial of all time. :)

-Such popularity of the tutorial is determined by its uniqueness of presentation and unusually small volume, but sufficient to master the product and some basic techniques in 1 day.
-The tutorial itself is not a complete project management methodology and is not a tutorial on all the functions of MS Project. , but they all have serious problems in practical application.
-Very often I had to observe an almost shock state of managers who were previously unfamiliar with Microsoft Project and PMI's project management theory and decided to study them from books.
-The manager was tasked with reading at least two large books, i.e. more than 1000 pages.
-The most interesting thing, even after spending a lot of time on this reading, the manager turned out to be almost helpless in the real situation of using MS Project.
+Such popularity of the tutorial is determined by its unique presentation and unusually small volume, but sufficient to master the product and some basic techniques in 1 day.
+The manual itself is not a complete methodology for project management and is not a textbook on all functions of MS Project. , but they all have serious problems in practical application.
+Very often I had to observe an almost shocked state of managers who were previously unfamiliar with Microsoft Project and the theory of project management from PMI and decided to study them from books.
+The manager was faced with the task of reading at least two large books, i.e. more than 1000 pages.
+The most interesting thing is that even after spending a lot of time on this reading, the manager turned out to be almost helpless in the real situation of using MS Project.

-The point is that the books do not teach the practical application of project management tools in real business situations.
-The disadvantage of most books and textbooks on MS Project is that they simply cover all the functions in a row, while there are no end-to-end practical examples and analysis of typical errors.
-Very, very rarely there are complete (cross-cutting) examples in books.
-As a rule, examples end with a demonstration of some function and the manager does not see how his action will affect through several steps of planning and tracking the project.
+The fact is that books do not teach the practical application of project management tools in real business situations.
+The disadvantage of most books and textbooks on MS Project is that they simply discuss all the functions in a row, without end-to-end practical examples and analysis of common errors.
+Very, very rarely do books have complete (end-to-end) examples.
+As a rule, examples end with a demonstration of some function and the manager does not see how his action will affect several steps of planning and tracking the project.

-Another interesting observation is that in 90% of cases, managers are forced to use not some of the most complex management techniques, but perform the simplest, if not more banal actions.
-As a rule, in ordinary books not enough space is given to polishing and repetition of the most important and seemingly "simple" work skills, usually the authors set themselves the goal of covering with a brief description of all the several thousand functions built into Microsoft Project.
+Another interesting observation is that in 90% of cases, managers are forced not to use some complex management techniques, but to perform the simplest, if not more banal, actions.
+As a rule, in ordinary books, not enough space is given to polishing and repeating the most important and seemingly “simple” work skills; usually the authors set themselves the goal of covering brief description all several thousand functions built into Microsoft Project.

-As a professional methodologist by education, it was clear to me that a fundamentally new didactic material was required, which considered the use of MS Project by the method of a cross-cutting example and with an analysis of various problem situations.
-This rapid injection technique is very popular in the West and is known as Overview.
-This allows you to quickly master the product and consolidate its skills practical application by main functions.
+As a professional methodologist by education, it was clear to me that a fundamentally new didactic material was required, which examined the use of MS Project using the method of end-to-end examples and analyzing various problem situations.
+This quick introduction technique is very popular in the West and is known as Overview.
+This allows you to quickly master the product and consolidate your skills practical application by main functions.

 1 Introduction from Vladimir Ivanov